daenney/gdqbot/README.md

 This [Matrix](https://matrix.org) bot lets you:
 * Query for information about the current/upcoming GDQ schedule
+* Announces upcoming events into all joined rooms (except if rooms have less than three participants because that's our heuristic for a DM)

 Add the bot to a server, open a DM and issue `!gdq` or `!gdq help` to get instructions.